5 Challenges Facing Boarding Schools

 4. Keeping your competitive edge.

-In many ways, this is the toughest challenge your school will face.
-Everybody in your school from the head of school and the board of trustees on down to the support staff must take charge of keeping your school in the vanguard of change.
-Read Why Good Companies Go Bad - Harvard Business Review and understand that boarding schools are subject to changes which they must control or risk-reducing market share.
-For a boarding school that means you have to figure out not only how to fill the 100 seats which you have available for next year, but also try to find 150 applicants for those seats.
-You all need to make your school such a hot commodity, so desirable as it were, that you have many more applicants than you have places.
-How do you accomplish that?
-Connect with companies such as Enrollment Catalyst.
-Growth will not happen without an action plan tailored to your school's specific situation.
-So, spend the money now to ensure your school's growth in the future.
+In many ways, this is the most formidable challenge your school will face.
+Everybody in your school, from the head of the school and the board of trustees down to the support staff, must keep your school in the vanguard of change.
+Read Why Good Companies Go Bad - Harvard Business Review and understand that boarding schools are subject to changes that they must control or risk-reducing market share.
+For a boarding school, that means you have to figure out not only how to fill the 100 seats that you have available for next year but also try to find 150 applicants for those seats.

 Here is an interview with Rick Newberry, founder of Enrollment Catalyst.